-PART II - BENEFICIARIES OF EDUCATIONAL CONTRIBUTION ACCOUNTS AND MY FUTURE ACCOUNTS the beneficiaries for whom you made contributions to an Educational Contribution Account or to My Future Account and identify the type of account you contribute.
+PART II - BENEFICIARIES OF EDUCATIONAL CONTRIBUTION ACCOUNTS AND MY FUTURE ACCOUNTS

+In the space provided, write the complete name, relationship, date of birth, and social security number of the beneficiaries for whom you made contributions to an Educational Contribution Account or to My Future Account and identify the type of account you contribute.
 Indicate also the name and employer identification number of the financial institution, and the account number where the contributions are made.
 You must also enter the amount of said contributions.